 This group represents less than 10% of the overall weight of active substances placed on the market in Ireland.
-There has been a small overall increase in this grouping in the period 2015-2018 compared to the period 2011-2014.
+There has been an overall increase in this grouping in the period 2015-2018 compared to the period 2011-2014.
 There was a reduction in the weight of active placed on the market for this group in 2019.
-However, it increases in 2020 and 2021 and this is attributable to an increase in sales of the active pendimethalin.
+However, it increased in 2020 and continued this upward trend until 2022.
+This is attributable to an increase in sales of the active substance pendimethalin.